 to Estate or Gift Taxes in addition to her own $11.58 million Exemption.

 We now need to ask our clients whether they still need an AB Trust, especially with Portability and the DSUEA.

 Do you want to go through the hassle of the appraisal, legal and accounting fees associated with an Allocation Agreement, the separate income tax returns, losing the step-up in basis on the deceased spouse’s Bypass Trust assets after the surviving spouse dies and giving an annual accounting to anyone named in your deceased spouse’s Trust every single year for the rest of your life?

-- To preserve the deceased spouse’s testamentary intentions.
-If we are dealing with a blended family, making sure that “when I die and my wife dies, my kids get my share” or “if I die, and my husband remarries, I don’t want everything going to his new wife” are issues, then the AB Trust might still make sense; or,
+To preserve the deceased spouse’s testamentary intentions.
+If we are dealing with a blended family, making sure that “when I die and my wife dies, my kids get my share” or “if l die, and my husband remarries, I don’t want everything going to his new wife” are issues, then the AB Trust might still make sense; or,

 Conclusion: The gold standard for Estate Planning for married couples from 1981 to 2012 was the AB or ABC Trust.
 For married couples where there is no blended family, where there is no separate property, where both spouses have no concerns about the surviving spouse changing the deceased spouse’s share of the Trust after their death, converting to a Simple Trust is worthy of consideration.

-Written by Mark S. Drobny on January 1, 2015, most recently revised July 12, 2017.
+Written by Mark S. Drobny on January 1, 2015, most recently revised February 3, 2020.